- This event has passed.

-“Collegiate Recovery Programs: Supporting Second Chances” will be presented on Tuesday February 25, 2014; 7:30 pm to 9:00 pm; by Mary Jo Desprez, MA; Director, Health Promotion and Community Relations, University of Michigan Health Service; and Matthew Statman, LMSW, CAADC; University of Michigan Collegiate Recovery Program Manager.
+“Collegiate Recovery Programs: Supporting Second Chances” will be presented on Tuesday February 16, 2016, from 7:30 pm to 9:00 pm; by Mary Jo Desprez, MA; Director, Wolverine Wellness, University Health Service, University of Michigan; and Matthew Statman, LMSW, CAADC; University of Michigan Collegiate Recovery Program Manager.
 The transition to a college environment can pose significant risk to a recovering student and to students at risk for alcohol/other drug problems.
-Many colleges and universities, including the University of Michigan – have developed programs to help recovering students maintain their recovery, excel academically and have a normative college experience apart from the culture of drinking/drug use.
-Research demonstrates exceptionally high rates of academic success and sustained recovery among students who participate in collegiate recovery programs.
-This presentation will provide an overview of the national and local efforts to build recovery support programs on college campuses, discuss support that is provided to recovering students by collegiate recovery programs, and provide information about what parents and students should look for as they explore their options for pursuing a degree of higher education.
+Many colleges and universities, including the University of Michigan, have developed programs to help recovering students maintain their recovery, excel academically and have a normative college experience apart from the culture of alcohol and other drug use.
+Research demonstrates exceptionally high rates of academic success and sustained recovery among students who participate in Collegiate Recovery Programs.
+This presentation will provide an overview of the national and local efforts to build recovery support programs on college campuses, discuss support that is provided to recovering students by collegiate recovery programs, and provide information about what parents and students can look for as they explore their options for pursuing a degree of higher education.
 This program is part of the Dawn Farm Education Series, a FREE, annual education series developed to provide accurate, helpful, hopeful, practical, current information about chemical dependency, recovery, family and related issues; and to dispel the myths, misinformation, secrecy, shame and stigma that prevent chemically dependent individuals and their families from getting help and getting well.
 The Education Series is designed to help people with alcoholism or other drug addictions to achieve, maintain and strengthen their recovery; assist family members and friends to understand and support recovery in people they care about as well as maintain their own health and well-being; aid professionals and students in various disciplines to work effectively with people with addictions and their families and support their recovery process; and contribute to a community culture supportive of recovery.
 All programs are free and open to anyone interested.
 Registration is not required.
 1.5 hours of free C.E. approved by NAADAC (National Association for Addiction Professionals) and MCBAP (Michigan Certification Board for Addiction Professionals) is offered for each program.
 A certificate to document attendance is provided on request.
 The Education Series is organized by Dawn Farm, a non-profit community of programs providing a continuum of chemical dependency services.